kovidgoyal/rapydscript-ng/README.md

 1. There is now a ``linter`` that checks for various problems in your code.
 Most of the checks are for unused/undefined names, like ``pyflakes``.
 But, there are also many other checks for invalid or problematic code.
-To use it: ``rs lint file.pyj``
+To use it:
+   ``rapydscript lint file.pyj``

 1. Added support for dict and set comprehensions, not just list comprehensions